Consensys/linea-monorepo/docs/architecture-description.md

   * Reduce the probability of incompatibility between Corset/Prover versions and their input/output formats;
 * Reduce latency of the overall system (rather a beneficial side effect than a driving motivation);

 The paragraphs highlights the roles of the different proofs that are generated.
+Please refer to the prover backend codebase [here](https://github.com/Consensys/linea-monorepo/tree/main/prover/backend) for details on the objects and attributes for various types of proof requests and responses

 ### Execution proofs